Saltsburg, Pennsylvania: History

 The primary means of transportation in the area were on foot, carriage, train, or boat.
 The canal and railroad were major trade conduits for the town and the region.
 As the town grew it became a site for the passage of the mainline canal from Harrisburg to Pittsburgh.
 Coal and salt were transported along the canal and boat-building became one of the chief industries of the town.
 In 1835 and 1836, Robert Young, Butler Meyers, and Jacob Newhouse opened the first canal-boat construction business in the town.
 In 1855 the railroad bridge was built, with Major S.S.
 Jameson as the contractor and with the help of the principal mason John Marth.
 By 1864 the railroad brought an end to the canal era.
 The growth of the town was minimal until coalmines became prevalent in the 1870s.

 Dr. John McFarland, a graduate of Jefferson Medical College, was the town's first physician; he came to Saltsburg in 1836.
 McFarland was also the director of the Indiana County Medical Society and an instructor at the Saltsburg Academy.
 He served in the state House of Representatives from 1845 to 1846 and became one of the first directors of the Northern Pennsylvania Railroad.
 The first school was a log house located closer to the trestlework or railroad bridge.
 John Whittlesey was the first teacher, and John Bucklin was the second.
 The Saltsburg Academy was established in 1852.

-Saltsburg is located in the southwestern corner of Indiana County, Pennsylvania.
-It currently has an estimated population of 923.
-The borough maintains a police department with one police officer.
-Supplemental police protection is provided by the Pennsylvania State Police.
-Saltsburg also has a volunteer fire department (Station 131).
-There is an elementary school as well as a high school, located next to the Kiskiminetas River.
-The economy of Saltsburg is based on small restaurants, a few salons, a gas station, and a grocery store.
-The Rebecca B. Hadden Stone House Museum is located at 105 Point Street and has been standing since the days of the canal.
-The Saltsburg Area Historical Society retains information from the past of the town and the people and their ancestors of the area.

-The Saltsburg Historic District was listed on the National Register of Historic Places in 1992.